Parskatt/RoMa/README.md

     kptsA.cpu().numpy(), kptsB.cpu().numpy(), ransacReprojThreshold=0.2, method=cv2.USAC_MAGSAC, confidence=0.999999, maxIters=10000
 )
 ```

+**New**: You can also match arbitrary keypoints with RoMa.
+A demo for this will be added soon.

 ## Reproducing Results
 The experiments in the paper are provided in the [experiments folder](experiments).